trujunzhang/App-1.4.26-2-fixed/contributingGuides/FORMS.md

 Submit buttons shall not be disabled or blocked from being pressed in most cases.
 We will allow the user to submit a form and point them in the right direction if anything needs their attention.

 The only time we won’t allow a user to press the submit button is when we have submitted the form and are waiting for a response (e.g. from the API).
-In this case we will show a loading indicator and additional taps on the submit button will have no effect.
+In this case, we will show a loading indicator and additional taps on the submit button will have no effect.
 This is handled by the Form component and will also ensure that a form cannot be submitted multiple times.

 ## Using Form

-The example below shows how to use [FormProvider](https://github.com/Expensify/App/blob/029d009731dcd3c44cd1321672b9672ef0d3d7d9/src/components/Form/FormProvider.js) and [InputWrapper](https://github.com/Expensify/App/blob/029d009731dcd3c44cd1321672b9672ef0d3d7d9/src/components/Form/InputWrapper.js) in our app.
-You can also refer to [Form.stories.js](https://github.com/Expensify/App/blob/c5a84e5b4c0b8536eed2214298a565e5237a27ca/src/stories/Form.stories.js) for more examples.
+The example below shows how to use [FormProvider](https://github.com/Ieatta/App/blob/029d009731dcd3c44cd1321672b9672ef0d3d7d9/src/components/Form/FormProvider.js) and [InputWrapper](https://github.com/Ieatta/App/blob/029d009731dcd3c44cd1321672b9672ef0d3d7d9/src/components/Form/InputWrapper.js) in our app.
+You can also refer to [Form.stories.js](https://github.com/Ieatta/App/blob/c5a84e5b4c0b8536eed2214298a565e5237a27ca/src/stories/Form.stories.js) for more examples.

 ```jsx
 function validate(values) {